MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inspecting-pages.md

 ## What Page Inspection Shows

-In short, the page inspection pane shows the information for the main page or sub-page in a part, the page's source table (if any) and fields, extensions that affect the page, and current filters applied to the page.
+In short, the page inspection pane shows the information for the main page or page part, the page's source table (if any) and fields, extensions that affect the page, and current filters applied to the page.
 The following sections describe details about what is shown.

 > [!NOTE]
 > If you do not see all details described below, you might not have the required permissions.
 For more information, see [Controlling Access to Page Inspection Details](/dynamics365/business-central/across-inspect-page?#controlling-access-to-page-inspection).